slackapi/node-slack-sdk/docs/_packages/oauth.md

 <strong><i>Reading extended installation data</i></strong>
 </summary>

-The `installer.authorize()` method only returns a small sub set of the installation data we saved to our `installationStore`.
-To fetch the entire installation object we saved, use the `installer.installationStore.fetchInstallation` method.
+The `installer.authorize()` method only returns a subset of the installation data returned by the installation store.
+To fetch the entire saved installation, use the `installer.installationStore.fetchInstallation()` method.

 ```javascript
 const result = installer.installationStore.fetchInstallation({teamId:'my-Team-ID'});